manstegling/ziploq/README.md

       .forEach(result -> doSomethingUseful(result));
 ```

 The stream will emit messages when available, or otherwise block.
-When `complete()` has been called for all input consumers and all messages have been processed, the `Stream` will terminate.
+When `complete()` has been called for all input
+consumers and all messages have been processed, the `Stream` will terminate.

 It is also possible to retrieve the ordered output by using old-school methods `take()` and `poll()`.

-##### Registering ordered data sets
+##### Registering in-memory data sets

-If you've already got all data from a source available in-memory you can register the full _ordered_ dataset directly with the `Ziploq` instance
+If you've already got all data from a source available in-memory you can register the full _ordered_ dataset directly
+with the `Ziploq` instance

 ```java
 ziploq.registerDataset(dataset, toTimestamp, name);